adequatica/api-vitesting/README.md

 ---

-Сriticism of the stack: Zod is highly inconvenient as JSON schema validator in case of dynamic keys inside an object with other typed keys.
+Concerns of the stack: Zod is highly inconvenient as JSON schema validator in case of dynamic keys inside an object with other typed keys.